West Park St Helens: Modern era

 Carl Newman continued as captain, also Martin Jones continued as club coach.

 West Park qualified for the National Leagues for the first time in their history.

 In the 2010–11 Season, the West Park Warriors, in their last season as a team won the Lancashire Bowl Competition.

 In the 2017-18 Season, the Colts won the Lancashire Cup under Stu Holland and Mike Thompson.

 In 2023, the first team ended their near 20 year wait for silverware, securing the Brian Leigh Lancashire trophy against De La Salle RUFC (Salford) at Wigan, with the final score standing at 14 - 21 in favour of the men in green and gold.

-In the 2024/25 season, West Park would end their 24 year long wait for a league title, cementing themselves as champions on the final day of the season.
+In the 2024/25 season, West Park earned their first league title on the final day of the season.
 With park only needing 2 points to secure the league outright, on the day, they put on a dominant performance against then second placed Didsbury to secure the league title.
-This season saw an incredible run of games before the Christmas break, a few stutters following a Christmas hangover, with 1 home, and 2 away defeats.
-The lads displayed incredible heart, and spirit to win the league, and ultimately gain promotion.
+This season saw a streak of wins before the Christmas break, a few stutters following a Christmas hangover, with 1 home, and 2 away defeats.